Blue-Skeptical/FlavNET/README.md

 python3 flavNET_GUI.py
 ```

-*Warning:*
+*Warnings:*
-*Generated images will be saved inside /GUI/generated/ folder, make sure to have such folder in the correct place*
+- *Generated images will be saved inside /GUI/generated/ folder, make sure to have such folder in the correct place*
+- *Provide only .jpg or .jpeg*

-#Inverse Representation
+# Inverse Representation
 During __inverse representation__, a target image is used to produce an output.
 Such output is our target output.<br />
 Selected network is fed with an input image.
 During each step, this input image is optimized to make its output match our target output. <br />
 The result should be something colse to our initial target image.<br />